Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: The Firing Rebels Problems

+Since \cref{lem:infinity} implies that finite communication abstractions are not sufficient for solving FRR, we will turn our attention to dynamic communication abstractions.

-\begin{lemma} Let $G_1 \ldots G_k$ be a finite graph sequence, and $P$ a protocol for an asynchronous uniform byzantine system with at most $f$ byzantine processes that solves Firing Rebels, i.e satisfies Correctness and Unforgeability.
-There exists a run $r$ such that $ST \cdot G_1 \cdot G_2 \cdot \ldots \cdot G_k$ is a finite communication abstraction of $F_r$ but $P$ does not satisfy Relay. \end{lemma} \begin{proof}
+\begin{lemma} Let $\mathcal{G}= G_1 \cdot G_2 \cdots G_i \cdots$ be a dynamic network abstraction, where only finitely many of the graphs $G_i$ are $2f+1$-strongly vertex-connected, and $P$ be a protocol that correctly solves FR, i.e., satisfies Correctness (C) and Unforgeability (U) in every run governed by every communication abstraction $\mathcal{G}'$ involving $\mathcal{G}$.
+Then, at least one of these runs does not solve FRR, i.e., violates (R). \end{lemma} \begin{proof}